Eddie Shepherd’s Walled Gardens Supper Club

 A silvered chocolate truffle inside a crispy coating served within a rainbow-coloured cellophane wrap made for an excellent finale before coffee

-The Walled Garden Supper Club makes for a great evening, works on so many levels and comes highly recommended.
+The Walled Gardens Supper Club makes for a great evening, works on so many levels and comes highly recommended.
 Eddie made it all look effortless but must have taken ages for him to prepare.

 Days later I’m still thinking about it and can’t wait to return.
 Meanwhile, I’ll download Eddie’s books as a reminder of a truly memorable evening.